SMosegaard/cds-lang/assignments/assignment-3/README.md

 # Assignment 3 - Query Expansion with Word Embeddings
 *By Sofie Mosegaard, 21-03-2023*

 This repository demonstrates the use of word embeddings for query expansion and analysis of song lyrics.
-The assignment is designed to explore the relationship between a target word and an artist's song lyrics by leveraging ```Gensim```'s word embedding model to expand the query and calculate the percentage of songs containing related words.
+The project is designed to explore the relationship between a target word and an artist's song lyrics by leveraging ```Gensim```'s word embedding model to expand the query and calculate the percentage of songs containing related words.

 An overview of the process: